elsampsa/valkka-examples/docs/_build/html/_sources/pitfalls.rst.txt

 Once you ramp up the number of streams, you might start to experience some *real* performance issues.
 Some typical problems include:

 **7\.
 Your LAN and/or the LiveThread process sending frames in bursts**

   - Frames arrive late, and all in once.
 You should increase the buffering time OpenGLThread.
+See :ref:`here <buffering>`.
   - This is very common problem when streaming over Wifi
   - If you observe broken frames, most likely your network interface is not keeping up.
 What is the bandwith of your network and NIC ? (see "System tuning" below)